rohitJahnavi/Transfer-Learning-Using-PyTorch/README.md

   2. Check for GPU Availability
      * Before training, the code checks if a GPU is available, ensuring faster model training if supported by your hardware.

+  3. Create a 4x4 Grid of Images
+     * Visualize the images in a 4x4 grid to get a better sense of the dataset.